-In 2014, Bartholomew County began its journey in taking part of the Juvenile Detention Alternatives Initiative that's sweeping the nation.
+In 2014, Bartholomew County began its journey in taking part of the Juvenile Detention Alternatives Initiative that is sweeping the nation.
 In 2015, several of the Center's staff were involved in committees that worked on developing the Detention Risk Assessment Instrument (DRAI) and exploring alternatives to detention.
+In 2016, the Center began its Evening Reporting Center as an alternative to detention as well as placing youth on Home Supervision and using Electric Monitoring as alternatives to detention

-As 2016 begins, the Center is excited to be a part of bringing Bartholomew County to the front lines when it comes to providing quality services and programs for the youth and their families throughout the county.
-Utilizing the Youth Services Center facility and possibly some of the Center's staff, the JDAI funds received will be used to provide more effective supervision and possible programming for youth who may not necessarily need to be detained in secure detention, but do need some level of supervision.
+As the Youth Services Center will be embarking upon its 25th year, the Center 's staff continue to be excited to be a part of bringing Bartholomew County to the front lines when it comes to providing quality services and programs for the youth and their families throughout the county.
+We look forward to working with Bartholomew County's new Circuit Court Judge and County Council Members as well continuing our collaborations with our old friends in the hopes that we can continue to provide quality services for the youth and families that we serve.